StrausFuenf/hassio-addons/vaultwarden/DOCS.md

 ##Bug Reporting

 Found a bug , want to join a Discussion or add something to the addon?
-You can do this on Github: [straus_addon]
+You can do this on Github: [Github_Page]

 ## Vaultwarden